Milan Kundera: The Book of Laughter and Forgetting

 In 1975, Kundera moved to France where The Book of Laughter and Forgetting was published in 1979.
-An unusual mixture of novel, short story collection, and authorial musings which came to characterize his works in exile, the book dealt with how Czechs opposed the communist regime in various ways.
+An unusual mixture of novel, short story collection, and authorial musings which came to characterize his works in exile, the book dealt with how Czechs opposed the Communist regime in various ways.
 Critics noted that the Czechoslovakia Kundera portrays "is, thanks to the latest political redefinitions, no longer precisely there," which is the "kind of disappearance and reappearance" Kundera ironically explores in the book.
-A Czech version, Kniha smíchu a zapomnění, was published in April 1981 by 68 Publishers, Toronto.

 The Unbearable Lightness of Being

 Kundera's most famous work, The Unbearable Lightness of Being, was published in 1984.
 The book chronicles the fragile nature of an individual's fate, theorizing that a single lifetime is insignificant in the scope of Nietzsche's concept of eternal return.
 In an infinite universe, everything is guaranteed to recur infinitely.
-In 1988, American director Philip Kaufman released a film adaptation.
+In 1988, American director Philip Kaufman released a film adaptation, which Kundera disliked.
+The book focuses on the life of a Czech dissident surgeon's journey from Prague to Zurich and his return to Prague, where he was not permitted to take up work as a surgeon.
+He worked instead as a window washer and used his job to arrange sex with hundreds of women.
+At the end he and his wife move to the country.
+The book was not published in Czechoslovakia due to Kundera's fear it would be badly edited.
+He eventually delayed the publishing date for years and only in 2006 would an official translation be available in the Czech language.
+The book had already been available in Czech, having been translated in 1985 by a Czech expatriate in Canada.

-Immortality
+Ignorance

-In 1990, Immortality was published.
-The novel, his last in Czech, was more cosmopolitan than its predecessors, more explicitly philosophical and less political, as were his later writings.
+In 2000, Ignorance was published.
+The novel centres on the romance of two alienated Czech émigrés, two decades after the Prague Spring of 1968.
+It is thematically concerned with the suffering of emigration.
+In it, Kundera undermines the myths surrounding nostalgia and the émigré's longing for return.
+He concludes that in the "etymological light nostalgia seems something like the pain of ignorance, of not knowing."
+Kundera suggests a complex relationship between memory and nostalgia, writing that our memory can "create rifts both with our earlier selves and between people who ostensibly share a past."
+The main characters of Irena and Josef discover how emigration and forgetfulness have ultimately freed them from their pain.
+Kundera draws heavily from the myth of Odysseus, specifically the "mythology of home, the delusions of roots."
+Linda Asher translated the original French version of the novel to English in 2002.